-- (3) the sentence condition is met; and - (4) the previous offence condition is met, - the court must impose a life sentence [SA 2020 s.273(1)]. - 16.
-However, where the court is of the opinion that it would be unjust to do so, the court need not impose a life sentence [SA 2020 s.273(3). - 17.
-The sentence condition is that the court would otherwise impose a sentence of DYOI for 10 years or more [SA 2020 s.273(4)]. - 18.
-The previous offence condition is that: - (1) at the time the offence was committed, the offender had been convicted of an offence listed in Sch.15, and - (2) a relevant life sentence or a relevant sentence of imprisonment or detention for a determinate period was imposed on the offender for the previous offence [SA 2020 s.273(5)]. - 19.
-For the purposes of the previous offence condition: - (1) A life sentence is relevant if: - (a) the offender was not eligible for release during the first five years of the sentence, or - (b) the offender would not have been eligible for release during that period but for the reduction of the period of ineligibility to take account of a relevant pre-sentence period; - (2) An extended sentence is relevant if the appropriate custodial term is 10 years or more; - (3) Any other sentence of imprisonment or detention for a determinate period is relevant if the custodial term was 10 years or more; - (4) Any extended sentence or determinate sentence is relevant if, but for the reduction of sentence to take account of a pre-sentence period, if the custodial period was 10 years or more [SA 2020 s.273(7)-(12]. - 20.
-A sentence imposed under s.273 is not a sentence fixed by law [SA 2020 s.273(13)].
+- 16. The sentence condition is that the court would otherwise impose a sentence of DYOI for 10 years or more [s.273(4) SA 2020]. - 17.
+The previous offence condition is that: - (1) at the time the offence was committed, the offender had been convicted of an offence listed in schedule 15; and - (2) a relevant life sentence or a relevant sentence of imprisonment or detention for a determinate period was imposed on the offender for the previous offence [s.273(5) SA 2020]. - 18.
+For the purposes of the previous offence condition: - (1) A life sentence is relevant if: - (a) the offender was not eligible for release during the first five years of the sentence; or - (b) the offender would not have been eligible for release during that period but for the reduction of the period of ineligibility to take account of a relevant pre-sentence period; - (2) An extended sentence is relevant if the appropriate custodial term is 10 years or more; - (3) Any other sentence of imprisonment or detention for a determinate period is relevant if the custodial term was 10 years or more; - (4) Any extended sentence or determinate sentence is relevant if, but for the reduction of sentence to take account of a pre-sentence period, if the custodial period was 10 years or more [s.273(7)-(12) SA 2020]. - 19.
+A sentence imposed under s.273 is not a sentence fixed by law [s.273(13) SA 2020].

-See S5.11 para 9 above in relation to discretionary "dangerousness" life sentences.
+See \$5.11 para.
+9 above in relation to "dangerousness" life sentences.

-See S5.11 para 14 above in relation to discretionary "dangerousness" life sentences.
+See S5.11 para.
+14 above in relation to "dangerousness" life sentences.